 LiveWatch® also has an excellent customer service record and says the majority of their business comes from customer referrals.
 After the first 12 months, your contract moves to a month-to-month agreement with no termination fee if you decide to move away from monitoring services.
 If you cancel within the first 12 months, you are eligible for a refund on any purchased equipment.

-- MOBILE PRO: $34.95 per month.
-Includes 24/7 monitoring, ASAPer rapid alarm resolution, which allows you to alert as many emergency contacts as you want in case of an alarm, Remote arm and disarm, Crash&Smash protection, LiveVoice assist.
+The $19.95-a-month base plan includes 24/7 monitoring and LiveWatch’s ASAPer rapid alarm resolution, which allows you to alert as many emergency contacts as you want in case of an alarm.

 Best Big-Name Home Security System: ADT® & ADT Pulse®